Now move back to the earlier file for Lost Worlds - Year 2007 - Year 2006 - Future for Environment

 - Letter to editor from Wayne Mills of Jarrahdale, WA (Weekend Australian, 12-13 January 2008

 Scientology getting authoritative on an impossible mission: Actor Tom Cruise surprised no one, certainly not this website, when as Scientologist he has lately been found (on a certain well-known social networking website) to be starring in a kind of home-made video recommending Scientology.
-Speaking to converts to Scientology, Cruise, who is a Senior (an Elder?) of the cult, and speaking along with FX of music/sound from a Mission Impossible movie, Cruise claimed amongst other things that Scientologists can become "authorities on the mind".
+Speaking to converts to Scientology, Cruise, who is a Senior (an Elder?) of the cult, and speaking along with FX of music/sound from a Mission Impossible movie, claimed amongst other things that Scientologists can become "authorities on the mind".
 He said he personally was dedicated to [improving] other people's lives.
 Scientologists, he said, were the authorities on getting people off drugs, were authorities in the mind, on improving conditions.

 Quotes: